-- (1) low risk tenants; - (2) the tenant's credit is such that we require collateral, in which case we: - · require a security deposit; and/or - reduce upfront tenant improvement investments; or - (3) the tenant's credit is below our acceptable parameters.
+- (1) low risk tenants; - (2) the tenant's credit is such that we require collateral, in which case we: - require a security deposit; and/or - · reduce upfront tenant improvement investments; or - (3) the tenant's credit is below our acceptable parameters.

-We maintain a rigorous process of monitoring the credit quality of our tenant base.
+We monitor the credit quality of our tenant base on an ongoing basis.
 We provide an allowance for doubtful accounts arising from estimated losses that could result from the tenant's inability to make required current rent payments and an allowance against accrued rental income for future potential losses that we deem to be unrecoverable over the term of the lease.